-- 1) the vessel is equipped with: - a) a sewage treatment system which is specified in Schedule 5 or 7, or is compliant with Schedule 6, of the Resource Management (Marine Pollution) Regulations 1998 and which is installed, maintained and operated in accordance with the manufacturer's instructions, or - b) a sewage holding tank, or - c) a portable toilet, or - d) a composting toilet, and - 2) no person stays overnight on the vessel with a sewage holding tank or composting toilet if one or more people have already stayed overnight on board the vessel for more than 10 preceding nights (consecutive or not), and within the 10 preceding nights the vessel has not: - pumped out all of the sewage from the vessel's sewage holding tank at a sewage pump-out facility, or - b) navigated into waters seaward of the marine pollution limit (refer I Maps | Ngā mahere matawhenua) and disposed of all its sewage into those waters, and - 3) no person stays overnight on the vessel with a portable toilet, if one or more people have already stayed overnight on board the vessel for more than 10 preceding nights (consecutive or not), and within the 10 preceding nights have not legally disposed of the sewage on land, and - 4) upon request of the Regional Council, the skipper and/or owner of the vessel, keeps and provides the Regional Council with: - a) photographic evidence of the method of sewage containment, or - a copy of written evidence from a boat builder or marine engineer detailing the method of sewage containment, and - 5) the vessel is not aground or secured to land or secured to a structure overnight within 500 metres from an authorised marine farm, except for: - a) vessels associated with the operation of the marine farm, and - b) a vessel attached to an authorised mooring, and - c) the following marine farms, where anchoring up to 200 metres from the marine farm is permitted: - in the Waikare Inlet, any marine farm west of a line from 1703263mE 6092240mN to 1703691mE 6092173mN (all coordinates in New Zealand Transverse Mercator 2000), and - ii. adjacent to Stephenson Island.
+- 1) the vessel is equipped with: - a) a sewage treatment system which is specified in Schedule 5 or 7, or is compliant with Schedule 6, of the Resource Management (Marine Pollution) Regulations 1998 and which is installed, maintained and operated in accordance with the manufacturer's instructions, or - b) a sewage holding tank, or - c) a portable toilet, or - d) a composting toilet, and - 2) upon request of the Regional Council, the skipper and/or owner of the vessel, keeps and provides the Regional Council with: - a) photographic evidence of the method and capacity of sewage containment, or - b) a copy of written evidence from a boat builder or marine engineer detailing the method and capacity of sewage containment, and - c) the number of persons staying overnight. - 3) the vessel is not aground or secured to land or secured to a structure overnight within 500 metres from an authorised marine farm, except for: - a) vessels associated with the operation of the marine farm, and - b) a vessel attached to an authorised mooring, and - c) the following marine farms, where anchoring up to 200 metres from the marine farm is permitted: - i. in the Waikare Inlet, any marine farm west of a line from 1703263mE 6092240mN to 1703691mE 6092173mN (all coordinates in New Zealand Transverse Mercator 2000), and - ii. adjacent to Stephenson Island.